Staying Vigilant Means Staying Open!

-Now that we have completed the few months of our hybrid learning model, we want to remind you of the need for absolute vigilance in maintaining and ensuring the health and safety of us all.
+We want to remind you of the need for absolute vigilance in maintaining and ensuring the health and safety of us all.

 - Masks Matter!
 Please be sure to remind your child(ren) that masks (gaiters are discouraged and masks with valves are not allowed per the CDC) are to be worn at all times during the day with the exception of when eating and during teacher announced mask breaks.
 This means keeping the mouth and the nose covered.

 - Keep Your Distance!
 Maintain at least 6 feet of distance between yourself and others whenever possible, further if you are exerting yourself.

 - Avoid the Groups!
 Please be sure to keep yourselves and your children away from large groups where masks are not being worn by all and social distancing is not being practiced.